netdata/netdata/streaming/README.md

     ssl skip certificate verification = yes
 ```

-#### Trusted Certificate
+#### Trusted certificate

-Case the [Certificate verification](Certificate verification) is enabled, it is possible that the OpenSSL library gives errors like `X509_V_ERR_UNABLE_TO_GET_ISSUER_CERT_LOCALLY`, when there is a problem to check the certificate chain, and no less important it will reject self-signed certificates.
-Considering these known problems, the Netdata brings two options to avoid them.
-Case you trust your certificate it is possible to set the options `CApath` and `CAfile` to inform Netdata where the certificates are stored and what is the certificate trusted file respectively.
-For more details about these options, you can read [Verify locations](https://www.openssl.org/docs/man1.1.1/man3/SSL_CTX_load_verify_locations.html).
+If you've enabled [certificate verification](#certificate-verification), you might see errors from the OpenSSL library when there's a problem with checking the certificate chain (`X509_V_ERR_UNABLE_TO_GET_ISSUER_CERT_LOCALLY`).
+More importantly, OpenSSL will reject self-signed certificates.

+Given these known issues, you have two options.
+If you trust your certificate, you can set the options `CApath` and `CAfile` to inform Netdata where your certificates, and the certificate trusted file, are stored.

-Before we set the stream variables it is necessary to bring the trusted certificate to the slave and add it to the OpenSSL list of certificates.
-To do this, let us suppose that the command `update-ca-certificates` is searching for certificates with the format PEM inside the directory `/usr/share/ca-certificates`, you can confirm this reading its manual(update-ca-certificate(8)), after to confirm the destination directory, we copy the certificate and adjust the permissions running the next commands
+For more details about these options, you can read about [verify locations](https://www.openssl.org/docs/man1.1.1/man3/SSL_CTX_load_verify_locations.html).

+Before you changed your streaming configuration, you need to copy your trusted certificate to your slave system and add the certificate to OpenSSL's list.

+On most Linux distributions, the `update-ca-certificates` command searches inside the `/usr/share/ca-certificates` directory for certificates.
+You should double-check by reading the `update-ca-certificate` manual (`man update-ca-certificate`), and then change the directory in the below commands if needed.

+If you have `sudo` configured on your slave system, you can use that to run the following commands.
+If not, you'll have to log in as `root` to complete them.

 ```
 # mkdir /usr/share/ca-certificates/netdata